 Our Reception unit consists of 2 classes:

-Ladybird Class: Mrs Katie Jones and Mrs Alison Day with Miss Tanya Alborough and Mr Paul Mason
+Ladybird Class: Mrs Tanya Smith and Mrs Katie Jones with Miss Tanya Alborough

 Both classes have a spacious learning environment with all areas of continuous provision available.

 Whilst children have separate classrooms, both classes share the creative area and outdoor classroom.
 This enables the children from both classes to mix, and in addition free flow between classes is possible during Discovery Time.

 At the very bottom of the page you will find some links to useful learning resources and activities.